 The effective title (and copy) needs to address the ‘pain.’
 It needs to draw the reader in with a promised solution to his problem.
 It needs to address the reader’s need, want, or desire.

 Along with addressing the problem, your title needs to give the ‘benefit’ (the WIIFM) and, if applicable, establish a time frame.

 So, what does this mean?
 Well, here’s an example of a title that has the elements needed: The Secret to Writing an Ebook in 7 Days.

 It could also be “The Secret to Losing 5 Pounds in 5 Days.”
 The idea is to present the problem, the solution, and the time frame.

 You might not think it, but even the wording for your call-to-action matters.
 In a side-by-side experiment conducted by Marketing Experiment, conversion was increased by changing the opt-in copy from “Learn More” to “Open an Account.”
 Changes to only a couple of words and there was a 43% increase in conversion.

 No matter what element of your webpage you’re considering changing to boost its effectiveness, you need to keep the prospect in mind.

-For examples of what we have to offer, you can check out:
+For examples of what I have to offer, you can check out: